 The store appears to the visitor almost as an enchanted palace set in a rationalist building.
-As in the Royal Stable of Meknes or the Mosque of Cordoba, a succession of arches defines a perspective.
-The arch, primary icon of architecture, archetype of construction and protection, and icon of Italy throughout history, in its airy, slender variant, codified by 13th century Italian painting and often cited by De Chirico, rediscovers in this work its double value of connection and separation of parts.
+As in the Stables of Meknes or the Mosque of Cordoba, a succession of arches defines a perspective.
+The arch, icon of protection, in its slender variant, codified by 13th century Italian painting and often cited by De Chirico, rediscovers in this work its value of connection and separation of parts.
 A delicate balancing of pearlescent greys, mauve greens, intense magenta, crystalline marbles, real and false as a toy, and a flat blue painted throughout the structure, form the palette of the scene.

 Place: Corso XXII Marzo, 4, Milan, Italy

 Furniture designer: Antonino Cardillo